dexterxx-pl/spring-session-jdbc-liquibase/README.md

     spring.session.store-type=jdbc
     spring.session.jdbc.initialize-schema=never
     ```
+   Or use dedicated annotation `@EnableJdbcHttpSession` with its properties on your configuration bean.

    Remember that you need to have defined `spring.datasource`.
 Obvious.
 1. Make sure you have defined dependencies in `pom.xml`:
     ```xml